 Dropping a guitar pick when you're in the middle of a great guitar performance is no joke but do the V-Picks solve all of that?

 Click for larger view

-From the first time I picked up a guitar and held a pick I have been dropping picks and that's a long time.
+From the first time I picked up a guitar and held a pick or plectrum I have been dropping picks and that's a long time.
 There really is no cure, because it's my way of playing and holding those pesky guitar picks that cause the problem in the first place.
 I have tried everything to keep them in my hands.
 From double sided tape that 'sort of' helps but you lose the 'feel' of the pick, through picks with different engraved surfaces that claim to stop you dropping them and even super glue!
 Don't try it, just trust me it's not an answer either.

 A couple of years back I was walking around a UK guitar show and met someone from madison and fifth (a UK distributor of some gear) who had an intrigueing pick on his stand and they claimed that the V-Pick would be the end of my life of dropping guitar picks.
 Needless to say it got my attention and especially when I saw the pick, it was a clear and smooth surfaced thing which I probably like you would dismiss immediately as being 'here we go another hyped up product that does not work' category of things.

 So I bought a couple and set out to debunk the theory that a V-Pick would stop me from dropping picks as i play.
 I'm like that - I just hate things that don't do what they say don't you?